 - Skin that has turned red or blue

-At NorthShore, our vascular specialists rely on their clinical knowledge to accurately screen and diagnose patients with DVTs and employ the latest imaging tools when necessary.
+At NorthShore, our vascular specialists rely on their clinical knowledge to accurately evaluate and diagnose patients with DVTs and employ the latest imaging tools when necessary.
 During your comprehensive evaluation, one of our experienced vascular physicians will ask you about your medical history and conduct a physical exam.
 A painless, noninvasive diagnostic procedure called a duplex ultrasound test may be ordered to confirm the diagnosis.
+Genetic testing may also be recommended to determine if you have an inherited predisposition that puts you at higher risk for developing blood clots.

 - Anticoagulants—Blood-thinners such as heparin and warfarin (Coumadin) are usually the first-line treatment for preventing further clot formation or enlargement of a current clot.